BASEBALL - Summer 2021

-Each team is provided equipment for practices and games.
-All players will need their own baseball glove, pants, and hat.
+Each team is provided bats and balls for practices and games.
+All players will need their own batting helmet, glove, pants, and hat.
 While shorts are acceptable, pants are recommended given the abrasive nature of the playing surface.
 Metal cleats are not allowed.
 Tennis shoes or shoes with soft rubber or molded cleats may be worn.
-Health issues are always a concern and it is recommended that each player is equipped with their own batting helmet.
 Please note: All batting helmets brought by players participating in coach-pitch must have a face mask.

 Youth participating in Wahoo Parks and Recreation youth sports need to have two uniform t-shirts, one red and one blue.
 The playing schedule dictates which color shirt to wear for each game.
 These shirts are used for all youth sport programs and are available in a variety of youth and adult sizes and can be purchased at the Civic Center.

 Team rosters are formed via random selection.
 Parents may request their son be placed on a team with one other child for carpooling purposes only.
 Some carpooling requests may not occur.
 This information needs to be indicated on the registration form (no exceptions).
 Once teams are formed, coaches are responsible for contacting players on their rosters to set up practices and distribute information.